pyscal/pyscal/docs/source/example1basic.rst

     import pyscal.core as pc
     import numpy as np

-The ``System`` class
+The :class:`~pyscal.core.System` class
 ~~~~~~~~~~~~~~~~~~~~

-``System`` is the basic class of pyscal and is required to be setup in
+ :class:`~pyscal.core.System` is the basic class of pyscal and is required to be setup in
 order to perform any calculations.
 It can be set up as-

 .. code:: python

     sys = pc.System()

-``sys`` is a ``System`` object.
+``sys`` is a :class:`~pyscal.core.System` object.
 But at this point, it is completely
 empty.
-We have to provide the system with the following information- \*
+We have to provide the system with the following information-

-the simulation box dimensions \* the positions of individual atoms.
+* the simulation box dimensions
+* the positions of individual atoms.

-| Let us try to set up a small system, which is the bcc unitcell of
+Let us try to set up a small system, which is the bcc unitcell of
 lattice constant 1.
 The simulation box dimensions of such a unit cell
 would be [[0.0, 1.0], [0.0, 1.0], [0.0, 1.0]] where the first set
 correspond to the x axis, second to y axis and so on.
-| The unitcell has 2 atoms and their positions are [0,0,0] and [0.5,
+The unitcell has 2 atoms and their positions are [0,0,0] and [0.5, 0.5, 0.5].
-  0.5, 0.5].

 .. code:: python